Medial Head Triceps Exercises for Bigger, Stronger Arms

 Where is the medial head of the triceps?

-What tricep exercise hits all 3 heads?
+What tricep exercise hits all three heads?

 To hit all three heads of the triceps muscle, it’s important to include exercises that target all three heads simultaneously.